KenEzekiel/Blockchain-Healthcare-System/README.md

 The Long way

 3.1.
-Install the dependencier using
+Install the dependencies using
    ```bash
    pnpm i
    ```
-   in folder healtcare-client, oracle, and smart-Contract
+   in folder healthcare-client, oracle, and smart-Contract

 3.2.
 Run
    ```bash